NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 1. Start backend service
    - skills-service: REST data endpoints
    - serves Skills Display application
-1. Start integrations web applications (skills-int-service)
+1. Start integration web applications (skills-int-service)
 1. Run cypress tests

 Please visit the [architecture](/contribution/architecture.html#skilltree-repositories) section to further explore the relationship between these services.

-We are going assume that you are verse in the skills-service installation and development, but if not please visit [skills-service development](/contribution/devEnv.html#skills-service-development) section.
+We are going to assume that you are versed in skills-service installation and development, but if not please visit the [skills-service development](/contribution/devEnv.html#skills-service-development) section.
 Commands below assume:
 - ``skills-service-XXX.jar`` was generated and that skills-service and skills-client projects reside in the same parent directory.
 - ``skills-int-service--XXX.jar`` was generated via earlier steps.